CBDa + CBD Tolerance: Can You Build Up A Resistance Over Time?

 Combating Reverse Tolerance

-Experiencing reverse tolerance implies that your cannabinoid receptors have become more effective in their role.
+Experiencing reverse tolerance implies that your body has gotten better at using CBD and CBDa.
 This can lead to unexpected results when you take the same dose you’re used to.
 To combat this, gradually lower your daily CBD dosage until you begin experiencing the expected benefits again.
 There are other solutions if this does not work, which we will discuss later.

 Tips For Knowing Your CBD Tolerance